PabloCBEG/PictureRetriever/README.md

 # PictureRetriever
-Algorithm that allows user to automatically copy all images in a directory (&amp; branches) to a folder This will be done by including compiled programs (.cpp, .o) in a batchfile so as to being able to execute it from cmd window OR in Python
+Algorithm that allows user to automatically copy all images in a directory (&amp; branches) to a folder.
+This will be done by including compiled programs (.cpp, .o) in a batchfile so as to being able to execute it from cmd window OR in Python